zenetys/rpm-kompot/README.md

 The RPM spec file builds two packages:

-* _kompot_ only installs files in /opt/kompot without touching the system.
+* <u>kompot</u> only installs files in /opt/kompot without touching the system.
-* _kompot-setup_ is a glue package that depends on the various components used in Kompot, eg: nagios, rsyslog, grafana, etc. Unless installed with KOMPOT_SETUP=0 in environment, it runs a setup script on %posttrans that installs Kompot configuration bits in /etc.
+* <u>kompot-setup</u> is a glue package that depends on the various components used in Kompot, eg: nagios, rsyslog, grafana, etc. Unless installed with KOMPOT_SETUP=0 in environment, it runs a setup script on %posttrans that installs Kompot configuration bits in /etc.

-Requirements:
+**Requirements:**

 * Before installing kompot-setup, make sure you have configured the required YUM repositories.
 You also need to enable nodejs:18 module stream.